-(a) Investment Valuation Policies The price of the Portfolio's shares is based on the Portfolio's NAV.
+(a) Investment Valuation Policies The price of the Portfolio's shares is based on the Portfolio's net asset value ("NAV").
 The NAV of the Portfolio, or each of its share classes, as applicable, is determined by dividing the total value of portfolio investments and other assets, less any liabilities attributable to the Portfolio or class, by the total number of shares outstanding of the Portfolio or class.